jojobear2020/Credit_Risk_Analysis/README.md

 * Overall precision score is 0.99.
 * High risk has extremely low precision of 0.01 and we cannot rely on its results in this particular case.
 * Low risk has a high precision level of 1.0.
-* Recall/sensitivity is 61% - the number represents the sum of diagonals of the confusion matric divided by the total test sample size of 17205.
+* Recall/sensitivity score is 0.61.
-* **F1 score is 0.75**, which is a combination of metric mentioned above.
+* **F1 score is 0.75**.

 ***Confusion Matrix***

-* Out of the 101 high risk instances (first row), the classifier predicted correctly 70 of them (true positive).
+* Out of the 101 instances (first row), the classifier predicted correctly 70 of them (true positive).
-* Out of the 17104 low risk instances (second row), the classifier predicted correctly 10393 of them (true negative).
+* Out of the 17104 instances (second row), the classifier predicted correctly 10393 of them (true negative).
-* Out of sample of 17205, the classifier predicted correctly/true about 10463 (61%) of them; 6742 (39%) were false/inaccurate predictions.
+* Out of sample of 17205, the classifier predicted correctly/true about 10463 (61%) of them (see rec score); 6742 (39%) were false/inaccurate predictions.

 ![]( https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/naive_random_oversampling_all.PNG)